domwebber/domwebber/README.md

 # Hi, I'm Dom 👋

 I'm a software developer specialising in web applications and server/CLI software.
-I enjoy working with React, TypeScript, JamStack, APIs, Python, PHP, NodeJS, GraphQL and so much more.
+I enjoy working with React, TypeScript, JamStack, APIs, NodeJS, NextJS, GraphQL and so much more.
 I am passionate about constantly improving my skills and making myself both a better person and software developer.

 ## My skills 🏆